talevy/hetnet/README.md

      + differential
 3. graphdiff, a set of tools to plot and compare performance of varying graphs and dynamics models for measuring performance under hybrid vigor

+4. real-world networks
+   - includes graph data generated from real world regulatory networks such as the Sea Urchin transcriptional network